kobechua/db-proj4/README.md

 # db-proj4

-PERN Stack DMNS designed and created for the final project of the Database Design Class COP 4710.
+PERN Stack designed and created for the final project of the Database Design Class COP 4710.